nice-boys/product-boilerplate/README.md

 - `yarn run prettify`: Prettifies the `src` folder with [Prettier](https://prettier.io).
 - `yarn run lint`: Lints the `src` folder with [ESLint](https://eslint.org).

+### Deployment

+To deploy the app, simply run `now`, that's it!
+We recommend enabling the Now GitHub integration for CD.

 ## License

 Licensed under the MIT License.